buildkite/terraform-provider-buildkite/docs/guides/upgrade-v1.md

 }
 ```

+~> The upgrade for a pipeline's `provider_settings` as part of 1.0 from a block to nested attribute is designed to be a forward moving event.
+However, if you require moving back to using a Buildkite Terraform provider version earlier than 1.0 after upgrading your pipeline resources with nested attributed `provider_settings`, various options exist.
+If you have access to state files, you can roll back to a backup managing pipelines using the older block `provider_settings` (with `"schema_version": 0`), converting each pipeline resource's `provider_settings` configuration back to a block and planning against the older provider version.
+Alternatively, you can remove the pipeline from state and re-import it once the provider downgrade has occurred.

 ### Consistent IDs across resources
 All resources now use their GraphQL IDs as the primary ID in the schema.